Cookie Consent by Privacy Policies website

 The highlight of the summer was a large-scale joint event with North Star, supported by partners including the Fire Service, Police, and Civic Enforcement.
 The day began with an estate inspection, followed by a private tenants’ event at Skerne Park Community Centre.
 The family fun day featured face painting, balloon modelling, crafts, “Move More” activities, and plenty of opportunities to meet the Housing Team.
 Staff from across Housing Services — including Housing Officers, Tenant Involvement Officers, Tenant Enforcement, Allocations, Income Team, Lifeline, Team Leaders, and Housing Managers — were all on hand to chat with tenants.

-We are committed to continuing this partnership working with other providers to ensure we deliver the very best service for our tenants.
+We are committed to continuing this partnership working with other providers to ensure we provide the very best service for our tenants.

 Fire Drills across the Schemes